saulcarvalho/ClassProj-CE-Modulator-FSK-PSK/README.md

   <img width="300" src="https://github.com/saulcarvalho/CE_Modulator_FSK_PSK/blob/main/img/pynq_z2.png"/>
 </p>

 ## Programmable Logic (PL)

 Only partial files in Verilog and VHDL have been provided in PL folder, as the full project is too big to be added to GitHub.
-Additionally, .tcl, .bit, and .hwh files have been provided, and can be uploaded to a Jupyter Notebook server on a Linux SD card to test the functionality of the developed PL program.
-Obviously, this would only work seamlessly for PYNQ-Z2.

 ## Processing System (PS)

 Full code used in Jupyter Notebook, inside the SD card running with the FPGA, has been provided in PS folder.

 ## Improvements / To do